rgaldieri/f1-24-friends-recorder/README.md

 * Sometimes news are not added to the DB
 * The best time is the sum of the three sectors and is a redundant info in the DB

+## ❤️ Credits <a id="credits"></a>

+* F1 Font by <a href="https://imjustcreative.com/download-f1-fonts-formula-1-fonts/2021/09/16">Smitho.graphics</a>
+* Original code from <a href="https://github.com/Fredrik2002/f1-24-telemetry-application">F1 Telemetry App</a>.
+Having his code reduced development time immensely, thank you so much for sharing it!